 - 1 tsp vanilla extract or 1/2 tsp ground cinnamon (optional)

 - 40 g (1.5 oz) dark chocolate chopped small (if you want a smoother hummus then grate chocolate)

 - Add all the ingredients through to the cocoa powder into a high-powered food processor or blender and whiz for a minute.
 (If using a blender, you will need to add an extra 3-4 tbsp milk to get the blender going.)

 - Then add in the chocolate pieces and blend into the consistency you desire.

-- If you want your hummus less thick then add in a bit more almond milk.
+- If you want your hummus less thick then add in a bit more milk.

 dissertation methodology https://dissertations-writing.org/